-Professor, Hydrology, Water Quality West Virginia University - Davis College of Agriculture, Natural Resources & Design
+Professor, Hydrology and Water Quality - Division of Plant & Soil Sciences and Division of Forestry & Natural Resources, Davis College of Agriculture, Natural Resources & Design

 - Ph.D., 2007 - Natural Resources: Physical Hydrology and Watershed Management, University of Idaho - Moscow